pymupdf/PyMuPDF/README.md

 ## Installation

-* This release is only available on `test.pypi.org`.

 * The wheel name of this experimental release is `PyMuPDFrp`, not `PyMuPDF`.

 * Install with:

-      pip install -i https://test.pypi.org/simple PyMuPDFrp
+      pip install PyMuPDFrp

-  This will automatically install a second wheel called `PyMuPDFrb`, which contains the MuPDF shared library, which is used by both classic and rebased implementations of PyMuPDF.
+  This will automatically install a second wheel called `PyMuPDFrb`.

+*
+  The use of separate `PyMuPDFrb` wheels reduces space requirements on pypi.org because it is independent of Python version and works with both classic and rebased implementations, so a release only needs one `PyMuPDFrb` for each OS.

 ## Usage